realityexpander/How_to_program_from_ground_up/06-HighLevelLanguages.md

       ```
     - [Click for source code to copy and paste into the BASIC playground: `proceduralProgrammerMadeLoops.bas`](assets/proceduralProgrammerMadeLoops.bas)

-  - ## Solution: Use High-Level Language Commands Such as `FOR` to Create a Loop instead of `GOTO` and `IF`
+  - ## Solution: Use High-Level Language Commands Like `FOR` to Create a Loop instead of `GOTO` and `IF` <a name="solution-declaraitive-for-loop"></a>
-    ### BIG IDEA - We can standardize common use-cases (like looping) into the language to reduce programming time, communicate intent of code to other people and minimize errors.
+    - ### BIG IDEA - We can standardize common use-cases (like looping) into the language to reduce programming time, communicate intent of code to other people and minimize errors.

     - The `FOR` "loop" command was introduced to replace the programmer-implemented `GOTO` looping
       implementations, as an attempt to make procedural code more structured and readable.